 Man who pointed gun at officers shot dead, Anchorage police say

-May 13—Anchorage police say they are investigating the death of a man shot by officers in West Anchorage after he pointed a gun at them.
+Anchorage police say they are investigating the death of a man shot by officers in West Anchorage after he "raised" a gun at them.

 No officers were injured in the shooting early Monday outside an apartment complex on Bearfoot Drive, south of Raspberry Road, police said in an alert.